jonchoi/jon-choi.github.io/about.md

 permalink: /about/
 ---

-<h4>Software, scaling & cost of capital 🤓</h4>
+<h3>Software, scaling & cost of capital.</h3>

 Most recently, I worked at the [Ethereum Foundation][ef-link] with a focus on R&D ([grants][grants-link], ecosystem strategy and economics research).
 Previously, I worked on [storage infrastructure][magic-pocket] and product engineering at Dropbox.
 Before that, I helped restructure corporate and soverign debt at [Lazard Freres][lazard-link] in New York.
 I studied alternative investments and behavioral economics while getting my economics degree at Harvard.

-Currently, I am advising & investing part-time while taking some time to figure out what's next.

-Here are some of the recent talks that I gave: [Beyond Blocks, July 2018][beyond-blocks], more coming soon.
+Here are some of the recent talks that I gave: [Beyond Blocks, July 2018][beyond-blocks].

-Fun facts: I like to play racquet sports and [nosedive surfboards][nosedive-link].
+I like to play racquet sports, cook and enjoy quiet cafes.
-I've lived in 9 cities, and love eating spicy food.
+I've lived in 9 cities, and am currently remote / in SF.

-Currently reading: [Thinking in Bets][thinking-in-bets-link].
-Accidental Superpower.
+Currently reading: The Only Game in Town by El-Erian (monetary policy implications).
 Recently read: [The Courage to be Disliked][courage-link].
+Who is Michael Ovitz?
+(CAA).

 [ef-link]: https://ethereum.org/
 [magic-pocket]: https://blogs.dropbox.com/tech/2016/03/magic-pocket-infrastructure/